karwler/Thrones/README.md

 The CMakeLists.txt is written for CMake 3.10.2 with Clang, GCC or MSVC which need to support C++17.

 CMake variables:
+- ARCH : string = system default
+  - can be set to 32 or 64 for Clang or GCC
 - CMAKE_BUILD_TYPE : string = Release
   - can be set to "Debug"
 - EXTERNAL : bool = 0